takanori-fujiwara/two-class-density-scatterplot/README.md

 -----
 * Python implementation of the two-class density scatterplot, which is introduced in the paper below:

-  * Lu et al., "Visual Analytics of Multivariate Networks with Representation Learning and Composite Variable Construction." arXiv:2303.09590, 2023. [arXiv](https://arxiv.org/abs/2303.09590)
+  * Lu et al., "Visual Analytics of Multivariate Networks with Representation Learning and Composite Variable Construction."
+IEEE TVCG, 2024 (Early Access). [arXiv](https://arxiv.org/abs/2303.09590)

 * As shown in the above example, the two-class density scatterplot allows us to see the density and class distribution at the same time.

 Requirements
 -----
 * Python 3
-* Tested on macOS Ventura, Ubuntu 22.0.4 LTS, and Windows 10.
+* Tested on macOS Sequoia, Ubuntu 22.0.4 LTS, and Windows 10.

 Installation
 -----